thegetty/scores/content/11/commentary.md

 [^7]: Cage recalled about his New School course: “One thing I insisted upon in the class, I said, ‘Don’t bring any work to the class that you can’t do.
 If you can’t do it here, don’t bring it here.’”
 John Cage, oral history interview, 2 May 1974, Archives of American Art, Smithsonian Institution, Washington, D.C., http://www.aaa.si.edu/collections/interviews/oral-history-interview-john-cage-12442.
 For the broad outlines of Cage’s class, see Joseph Jacobs, “Crashing New York à la John Cage,” in Marter, *Off Limits*, 65–99; and Bruce Altshuler, “The Cage Class,” in *FluxAttitudes*, ed.
 Cornelia Lauf and Susan Hapgood (Buffalo, NY: Hallwalls Contemporary Arts Center, 1991), 17–23.

 [^8]: Kaprow called his scores “programs” after 1968 in order to foster associations with computing and modern communications systems, rather than with fine art.
-See Allan Kaprow, interview by Richard Schechner, *The Drama Review* 12, no. 3 (1968): 153; and Allan Kaprow, “Education of the Un-Artist, Part I” (1971), in idem, *Essays on the Blurring of Art and Life*, 106.
+See Allan Kaprow, interview by Richard Schechner, *The Drama Review* 12, no. 3 (1968): 153; and Allan Kaprow, “Education of the Un-Artist, Part I” (1971), in *Essays on the Blurring of Art and Life*, 106.

 [^9]: Kaprow collaborated with many Fluxus artists over the years, but he did not identify as a Fluxus artist himself.
 According to his account, this was because he could not get along with George Maciunas.
-Allan Kaprow, “Maestro Maciunas” (1996), in idem, *Essays on the Blurring of Art and Life*, 243–46.
+Allan Kaprow, “Maestro Maciunas” (1996), in *Essays on the Blurring of Art and Life*, 243–46.

 [^10]: Kaprow earned a master’s degree in art history from Columbia University in 1952 and held academic posts at the following institutions: Rutgers University, 1952–61; Stony Brook University, 1961–68; the California Institute of the Arts, 1969–74; and University of California at San Diego, 1974–92.